jwhitbeck/java-rdb-parser/README.md

 ## References

-The last RDB format version is 8.
+The most recent RDB format version is 8.
 The source of truth is the [rdb.h](https://github.com/antirez/redis/blob/unstable/src/rdb.h) file in the [Redis repo](https://github.com/antirez/redis).
 The following resources provide a good overview of the RDB format up to version 7 (as of December 2017).